KaushikAgrawalDS/AI_Powered_Video_Assistant/README.md

 1. User enters a YouTube URL or uploads a local audio/video file.
 2. Audio is extracted using **yt-dlp** or **pydub**.
-3. OpenAI(English)/Sarvam AI(Hinglish) Whisper converts speech into text.
+3. OpenAI Whisper(English)/Sarvam AI(Hinglish)  converts speech into text.
 4. The transcript is chunked into smaller sections.
 5. Sentence Transformers generate embeddings.
 6. ChromaDB stores the embeddings.